survivejs/react-book/manuscript/05_react_and_flux.md

 In order to integrate this idea to our application we will need to implement a little module to manage it.
 We take the possible initial data into account there and trigger the new logic.

 *app/libs/persist.js*  does the hard part.
 It will set up a `FinalStore`, deal with bootstrapping (restore data) and snapshotting (save data).
-I have included an escape hatch in form of `debug` flag.
+I have included an escape hatch in the form of the `debug` flag.
 If it is set, the data won't get saved to `localStorage`.
-The reasoning is that by doing this you can set the flag (`localStorage.setItem('debug', 'true')`), hit `localStorage.clear()` and refresh the browser to get a clean slate.
+The reasoning is that by doing this, you can set the flag (`localStorage.setItem('debug', 'true')`), hit `localStorage.clear()` and refresh the browser to get a clean slate.
 The implementation below illustrates these ideas:

 **app/libs/persist.js**